Who are we?

 Connexional Eastern Christianity

-Unlike in more traditional Diocesan and Eparchial models found in mainline and canonical churches our Communion does not assign episcopal oversight through geographic means.
-In June of 2021, our governing Councils approved a transition to an affinity-based model.
+Unlike in more traditional Diocesan and Eparchial models found in mainline and canonical churches, our Communion does not assign episcopal oversight through geographic means.
+In June of 2021, our governing Councils approved a transition to a charism-based model.
 We chose to use ‘Connexion’ because it was an organizing form not historically tied to geography (like those listed above).
 As in early Methodism, our Connexions reflect a charism-based model (i.e., when Methodism was still part of the Church of England), with a key differentiation in our use of the historic episcopacy.
 In this form of governance, the fullness of the church (both lay and ordained) work in concert to achieve the work of Christ.
 Additionally, the term ‘Connexion’ further stresses the interconnectedness of the various parts of our Communion.

 We offer online as well as in-person worship services at multiple mission plants throughout the United States.
 It is our fervent prayer that our ministry will continue to grow and serve our communities in peace, health, and happiness.